riot-ml/riot/examples/4-long-lived-processes/README.md

 to make sure we _yield_ control back to the scheduler at some point before recursing.
 Otherwise one of the cores will be _blocked_ by this process until it yields.

-In our example, this is done automatically when we call `receive`
+In our example, this is done automatically when we call `receive_any`

 In fact, we are strategically placing yields all through the standard library to make it as seamless as possible to write Riot programs without thinking